Mole Valley - The District

 Mole Valley lies at the heart of Surrey, mid-way between London and the Sussex coast.
 It has a population of approximately 85,000 people.
 The majority of the district's population live in the main towns and villages of the district, in particular, Dorking and Leatherhead.

 Mole Valley's countryside is extensive, accounting for more than 90% of the district's area.
 It contains a host of very attractive villages and hamlets.
-Large parts are included within the Surrey Hills Area of Outstanding Natural Beauty, which can be viewed through their website (see 'Internet links').
-More information about Mole Valley can also be found by visiting the Visit Dorking and Visit Leatherhead websites (see 'Internet links').
+Large parts are included within the Surrey Hills Area of Outstanding Natural Beauty.

 The 2011 Census

-Surrey has also become more diverse in the last 10 years but still remains lower than the national average, with 85.3% of Surrey people reporting they were White British and 9.6%, black minority and ethnic groups (BME).
+Surrey has also become more diverse in the last 10 years but still remains lower than the national average, with 85.3% of Surrey people reporting they were White British and 9.6%, black minority and ethnic groups.

-These stats are among the latest details of the Census which are now available on Surrey-I, the county's website for data, information and intelligence about Surrey and its people (see 'Internet links').
+These statistics are among the latest details of the Census which are now available on Surrey-I, the county's website for data, information and intelligence about Surrey and its people.
 It also features information about diversity, health, disability and carers in the county.